How to Easily Remove Black Bars from Your Video?

 Essentially, the black borders or black bars in videos have different types with corresponding terms:

 • Pillarboxing: When you see black bars on the left and right sides of a video, that's pillarboxing.
-It often happens when a standard aspect ratio video (4:3) is played on a widescreen display.
+It often happens when a standard 4:3 video is played on a widescreen display.

-• Windowboxing: This effect combines both letterboxing and pillarboxing, with black bars surrounding all four sides of the video, typically resulting from multiple format conversions.
+• Windowboxing: This effect combines both letterboxing and pillarboxing, with black bars surrounding all four sides of the video, typically resulting from multiple format conversions or a video being placed into the wrong canvas size.

 Different Types of Black Bars in Video